Reds vs. Blue Jays Player Props Betting Odds

-Bookmakers have listed player props for Vladimir Guerrero Jr., Spencer Steer and others when the Toronto Blue Jays visit the Cincinnati Reds at Great American Ball Park on Friday at 6:40 PM ET.
+Player prop betting options for Vladimir Guerrero Jr., Spencer Steer and others are available in the Toronto Blue Jays-Cincinnati Reds matchup at Great American Ball Park on Saturday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!